-For those discerning priesthood especially, the question of God's will for my life resonates strongly.
-Many often recount a sense of it being God's will that they become a priest, this quiet, persistent "nagging thought", or "tug in the heart" that leads them to join a seminary and discern more deeply.
+For those discerning priesthood, the question of God's will should resonate strongly.
+Many recount a sense of it being God's will that they become a priest.
+This quiet, persistent "nagging thought", or "tug in the heart" leads them to join a seminary to discern more deeply.

-If you’re considering coming to the seminary, but not quite sure if you should, pray frequently (especially in Eucharistic Adoration), go to Mass (daily if you can) and regularly receive the sacrament of reconciliation.
-Get involved in your parish or local catholic community, with groups like St Vinnies or other kinds of outreach.
-If you have a spare two minutes, here's some great advice!
+If you are considering coming to the seminary, but not quite sure if you should, then pray frequently (especially in Eucharistic Adoration).
+Go to Mass (daily if you can) and regularly receive the sacrament of reconciliation.
+Subsequently, get involved in your parish or local catholic community, groups like St Vinnies or other kinds of outreach and if you have a spare two minutes click here for some great advice!

-Don't forget to talk to some Catholics whose judgment you trust, your parents perhaps, or a friend and talk to a priest too.
-You can also check out the Vocations Melbourne website, for some helpful resources to help you discern God's will for your life.
+Do not forget to talk to Catholics whose judgment you trust, like your parents, a friend and or your Parish priest.
+Check out the Vocations Melbourne website, for some helpful resources to help you with your discernment.

 Corpus Christi College is a regional seminary and trains priests for the archdiocese and dioceses of Victoria,Tasmania and South Australia.
 To enter the College, you must be sponsored by one of those dioceses.